// python dev & professional over-engineer

 Finishing projects.
 Meetings where the outcome could have been an email.
 JavaScript.
 (Kidding.
 Mostly.)

-Building Patchwork, wrangling Core-Runner, and pretending the Discord bots don't need maintenance.
+Shipping Patchwork to real users, building SpellBreak for Android, and pretending the Discord bots don't need maintenance.

 // things i built instead of sleeping